syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Programmatic grouping

-Grouping from the code can be done by defining [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object, and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
+The SfListView allows grouping from the code by defining [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object, and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
 This control groups the data based on the `GroupDescriptor` object added to this collection.`GroupDescriptor` object holds the following properties:

 * PropertyName: Describes name of the property to be grouped.
 * KeySelector: Describes selector to return the group key.